-Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Points Studies.
+Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 123 deals within the 2021 study ranged from \$30 to \$750 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

-According to the ABA studies, damage mitigation provisions were included in 56% of the deals reported in the 2021 study.
-This level represents a slight dip to the upward trend witnessed over the previous seven ABA studies that showed inclusion jump from 22% in 2007 to 60% in 2019, as shown by the chart below.
+According to the ABA studies, damage mitigation provisions were included in 92% of the deals reported in the 2023 study.
+This level represents a continuation of the upward trend witnessed over the previous eight ABA studies, as shown by the chart below.